 The audit model that operated between 2005 and 2015, titled the Program Quality Assurance Process Audit (PQAPA), was developed through a joint government – college sector working group known as the Coordinating Committee of Vice-Presidents, Academic (CCVPA) / Colleges Branch of then the Ministry of Training, Colleges and Universities (MTCU) Working Group between 2003 and 2005.
 Prior to the full implementation of the PQAPA a pilot project was conducted in five of the colleges of applied arts and technology.
 In the fall of 2006 the Pilot Project was evaluated by Dr. William Massy.
 His evaluation confirmed that the PQAPA reflected global best practices and was well suited to the needs of the Ontario college system at the time.

-Heightened demands for accountability and a desire for more international outreach the Ontario public colleges decided to explore the adoption of an accreditation model.
+Heightened demands for accountability and a desire for more international outreach the Ontario public colleges explored the adoption of an accreditation model, which is under review and consideration at the Committee of Presidents’ table.